AmberGraceSoftware/Dex/docs/intro.md

 # Dec Introduction

-Dec is a modern reactive UI library for building declarative, stateful, and animated components that scale for a project's need.
+Dec is a modern reactive UI library for building declarative, stateful, and animated components that scale for a project's needs.

-It includes firsthand support for both fully managed UI trees, and templated UI trees, depending on your project's UI asset development pipeline.
+It includes first class support for UI components written entirely in code, as well as UI components that use a template asset, depending on your project's UI asset development pipeline.

 :::caution
 Dec is currently in early development, and a stable first release has not been